By: Marilyn L. Davis

 Relish that moment.
 It can be eye-opening as well as satisfying.
 You may just be discovering your niche.

-“He excels best in his niche – originality loses its authenticity in one’s efforts to obtain originality.” ~Criss Jami Taking those words to heart, I’ll also make a personal commitment to the serious tulip writers.
+Criss Jami also advises us, “He excels best in his niche – originality loses its authenticity in one’s efforts to obtain originality.”
+Taking those words to heart, I’ll also make a personal commitment to the serious tulip writers.
 I will never again encroach on your niche.
+For other perspectives on niche writing, here are links to other writers.

 Because I know that readers want diversity, consider submitting poetry, flash fiction, writing advice, or short memoirs.
 There’s always room for more enjoyable reading at Two Drops of Ink.